knutley/personal_AdJUST/README.md

 This repository documents the full pipeline architecture — from corpus construction through model fine-tuning to corpus-level classification — necessary to replicate "AdJUST Project: Policy Paradigms in EU Public Bodies" (Green, Dumas & Nutley, submitted to Nature Climate Change). pipeline.txt provides the file-level directory map; this document explains the methodology behind each stage.

 Large intermediate/output files (full corpus with text, scored corpus, final classified corpus, and fine-tuned model checkpoints) are not stored in this repository due to size constraints.
-They are archived on Zenodo with a permanent DOI — see Data and Model Availability below.
+They are archived on Zenodo with a permanent DOI — 10.5281/zenodo.21263220.
+See Data and Model Availability for any further questions.

 ## Project Objectives